jamesonstone/frogger/README.md

 In this initial step, we discuss the high level problem and the surrounding context.
 If we don't know exactly what we want to build to solve the problem, we use this time to execute other exercises like "Crazy 8's" as a means of zeroing in on the problem and our solution

-## Step 2: Define the User Story
+## Step 2: Define the Epic User Story

 Here we want to summarize the solution we arrived at in the previous step as a formal User Story using the `"As a ___, I want to ___, so that I can ___"`